 Not all the evidence is straightforward.
 A systematic review published in Sleep Medicine Reviews examined 38 studies on white noise and sleep and concluded that the overall quality of evidence was low, with heterogeneous methods and small sample sizes across most studies.
 A separate systematic review in the Journal of Clinical Sleep Medicine found that only 33% of white noise studies reported positive sleep outcomes, compared to 82% of pink noise studies — though the pink noise studies had their own methodological limitations.

 The 2026 Penn Medicine study added another layer of complexity.
 While that study focused primarily on pink noise, its findings are directly relevant to white noise users because both are broadband sounds — continuous noise spread across a wide frequency range.
 The study found that continuous broadband noise at 50 dB reduced REM sleep by nearly 19 minutes per night, and the lead researcher, Dr. Mathias Basner, explicitly cautioned against the indiscriminate use of all broadband noise during sleep, not just pink noise.
 White noise, by definition, falls squarely within this broadband category.
+It's worth noting that the study used 50 dB specifically — a relatively high ambient level — and did not test lower volumes, so its implications for quieter playback remain uncertain.

 Beyond Sleep: Focus, Tinnitus, and ADHD